ZacJoffe/website/content/about.md

 I'm a third-year Software Engineering student at the University of Waterloo in the class of 2023.

-I am currently working at the FreeBSD Foundation as an Systems Engineering Intern.
+I am currently working at the FreeBSD Foundation as an Operating Systems Engineering Intern.
 I love all aspects about Software Engineering and plan to explore as much as I can throughout my education.

 I'm always working on something new!
 See my [GitHub](https://github.com/ZacJoffe) or the [Projects](/projects) section of the site for more.